tsl143/itsopensource/content/blog/how-to-move-forward-and-backward-between-commits-in-git/index.md

 We always keep moving forward and backward between commits in `git`.
 Once you checked out a previous hash `git log` no more shows the next commits, we end up rebasing or resetting, but git provides a way to see all the commits, and we can checkout the next commits too from a previous state.

-The simple and most easy way to do that is to use:
+The simple and easiest way to do this is:

 ```bash
 git log --online --all